quietfanatic/make-pl/README.md

   used `perl MakePl.pm` to generate a make.pl, it'll have done this for you.

 - Because your build script is in a real programming language and not a DSL, you can actually do real abstraction.
-Take a look at `sample_make.pl` to see how.
+See `sample_make.pl` for some examples.
 - This module is entirely symlink-ignorant.
 If you use functions that reduce symlinks like `Cwd::realpath`, you may cause confusion.
-- This won't work if you have filenames with backslashes in them.
+- This module won't work if you have filenames with backslashes in them.
 I haven't decided whether this is a bug or a feature.

 ### BONUS